-- Integrate a foundational knowledge of all areas of advanced computer science (General Computing Knowledge). - Apply fundamental principles and practices of advanced computer science (Computer Science Principles and Practices). - Apply critical and ethical thinking to solve problems in advanced computer science (Critical and Ethical Thinking). - Evaluate data to inform decisions and solve problems in advanced computer science (Quantitative Literacy). - Express ideas while applying a variety of delivery models, genres, and styles (Communication). - Create collaborative, diverse teams to accomplish a common goal (Collaboration).
+- Integrate a foundational knowledge of all areas of advanced computer science. - Apply fundamental principles and practices of advanced computer science. - Apply critical and ethical thinking to solve problems in advanced cybersecurity. - Evaluate data to inform decisions and solve problems in advanced cybersecurity. - Express ideas while applying a variety of delivery models, genres, and styles. - Create collaborative, diverse teams to accomplish a common goal.